-Disclaimer: This blog has affiliate links.
+This blog also has affiliate links.
 This means that, at no extra cost to you, if you so choose to participate in some of the learning opportunities here, we at Kyrabe Stories may receive a commission as gratitude from the partnering companies.

-Additionally, AI tools, such as ChatGPT, were used to assist with identifying and organizing these examples into easier-to-understand comparisons.
-Thank you sincerely for your support and for your desire to learn and grow!
+A people-pleaser is often expected to absorb emotions, fix issues alone, or maintain peace at their own expense.
 When someone expects you to be a problem-solver, they’ll usually come straight out and say what’s wrong.
 On the other hand, if they expect you to be a people-pleaser, they may opt to instead drop hints, leaving you guessing what the real issue is or vaguely addressing the issue in a passive-aggressive manner.
 Let’s take a look at some examples:

 If you’re constantly needing to go into detective mode to figure out what’s going on with the other person, it’s a red flag for people-pleasing expectations.